Mary Bushnell Williams: Personal life

 In 1843, she married Josiah P. Williams, a planter of Rapides Parish, Louisiana, and they resided near Alexandria, Louisiana, on Red River of the South.
-J. P. was a sugar planter and owned one of the largest sugar plantations in the state.
-J.P.'s father, Archie P. Williams, was in his time one of the most extensive sugar planters in Louisiana and the owner of Willow Glen sugar plantation, near Alexandria.
+Josiah Williams was a sugar planter and owned one of the largest sugar plantations in the state.
+His father, Archie P. Williams, was in his time one of the largest sugar planters in Louisiana and the owner of Willow Glen sugar plantation, near Alexandria.
 He was a native of Kentucky and in politics a whig.
-J. P. was also a whig, taking an active interest in politics, but would never accept a public office.
+Josiah was also a whig, taking an active interest in politics, but never held a public office.